stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 - Applied texture sampling to the quad demo.

-The API methods in this chapter are defined in the new `VulkanLibraryDescriptorSet` JNA library interface.
+The API methods in this chapter are defined in the `VulkanLibraryDescriptorSet` JNA library interface.